marcodpt/paw/README.md

 ## TODO 🔧
  - dynamic tests implementation
- - make a bundled and minified version available

  - highlightjs as a component
  - tests as a route and qunit as a component
  - `output` raw referenced in `input`, how to solve that?